Frequently Asked Questions

 Previous HIV clinical trials have shown that there are many factors that could influence the efficacy of a prevention product.
 Analyzing the data in different ways is a standard and scientifically valid way to ensure that we understand the role of these factors, and helps us to build on the results to improve future research and development efforts.

 What is being done to understand the difference in results by age?

-IPM is now analyzing all of the data from The Ring Study to fully understand the results, including the differences in outcome by age, and expect to report the results of those additional analyses over the coming months.
-These data will also be reviewed with similar analyses of ASPIRE data.
+IPM is now analyzing all of the data from The Ring Study to fully understand the results and expects to report the results of those additional analyses in 2017.

 How was adherence measured in The Ring Study?
 Was it the same for ASPIRE?

 The Ring Study and ASPIRE both used objective methods to gauge participant adherence, such as measuring the amount of dapivirine remaining in used rings as well as drug levels in plasma and vaginal fluid samples.
 We also collected data from questionnaires and in-depth interviews.

 The Ring Study took place in two countries, South Africa and Uganda, with the majority of its participants located in South Africa.
 Because there were fewer participants in Uganda and few infections among those participants, differences by country in The Ring Study cannot be meaningfully calculated.
 ASPIRE showed no differences in protection by country.

 What were the safety results?
 Were there side effects?